Did building a home “pole barn style” save us any money? Well, let’s find out with this cost breakdown of materials and labor.

 I am not including our costs for hooking up utilities and prepping the land.

-We built in the country on undeveloped land, and truth be told, all these costs ended up being exponentially higher than we had planned on due to many challenging factors.
+We built in the country on undeveloped land, and the truth is told, all these costs ended up being exponentially higher than we had planned on due to many challenging factors.

 This is all part of the reason we are living in an unfinished home and opting to finish it slowly as time and resources come available, rather than increasing our mortgage to uncomfortable levels.